othyn/laravel-migrate-to-sql/README.md

-# laravel-migrate-to-sql
+# Laravel Migrate to SQL
-Quickly convert and export all Laravel migrations into SQL
+Quickly convert and export all Laravel migrations into an SQL file, or to STDOUT.